bonitasoft/bonita-doc/md/processes.md

 6. Click on the _Save_ button

 All of what fallows belongs to the [Live update feature](live-update.md) and are only available in for the Enterprise, Performance, and Efficiency editions.

+## Start a case for another user
+This feature is available with the Efficiency, Performance and Enterprise editions.
+To start a case for another user:
+1. Go to _BPM_>_Processes_.
+2. Select the process and click on the _Start for_ button.
+3. In the popup, specify the user for whom you are starting the case.
+Only valid users for the case are displayed.
+4. Click on _Start_.

+The case is started as though the specified user had started it.
+For example, if a you start a case for user A and a subsequent task is to be done by the manager of the user, it is assigned to user A's manager, not to your manager.

 ## Edit the actor mapping
 You need to map more or less organization entities to an actor.
 To do so: